The 18 Craziest Conspiracy Theories About the Royal Family

 The royal family members are shape-shifting aliens

 Former BBC presenter David Icke has revealed himself as a conspiracy theorist, and one of his kookiest theories has to do with the royal family.
 Icke and others claim the royal family of the United Kingdom and all other countries are part of the Illuminati, and all of them earned their power because their human ancestor mated with reptilian aliens.
 He claims the theory explains why royal families are obsessed with keeping their bloodlines “clean” with other royals, and insists he’s talked to people who have seen people in power change into reptiles and back again.
-Even though they’re human like the rest of us, there is one law the royal family is legally allowed to break.

 Charles and Diana had a secret daughter

 Diana admitted she had to visit a gynecologist before marrying Prince Charles to make sure she could bear children, but some people took that fact and ran.
 The Globe ran an article in 2014 claiming that during the examination, the doctor took some of Diana’s eggs and used in vitro fertilization to combine it with Charles’ sperm.
 Without permission, one doctor snuck one of the embryos for his wife to carry, and the “royal baby Sarah” was born just after the royal wedding in 1981—even before William—and the royal family kept it hush-hush.
 Strangely close similarities between Diana and her supposed daughter (right down to eyeliner color), not to mention Sarah’s conspicuous silence, has led people to believe the photos of her are computer-generated images the Globe made based on photos of the late princess.
 It seems the publication based the story on a novel by Nancy Ryan, which had a similar storyline about the couple’s fictional long-lost daughter, Olivia.
+This is what really happened between Prince Charles and Princess Diana.

 The royal family killed Princess Diana